 Mike Poore Bio

 Mike Poore was born in Kansas and raised in Colorado, receiving his Bachelor's degree from Colorado State University in 1984, and earning his Master's degree from the University of Colorado in 1995.
 He currently serves as Superintendent of the Little Rock School District, appointed to the position in June 2016.
-During his fifth year at the helm in Little Rock, Poore was recognzied as 2020-21 Arkansas Superintendent of the year by the Arkansas Association of Educational Administrators (AAEA), and honored with the inaugural "Educator Award" by Junior Achievement.
+During his fifth year at the helm in Little Rock, Poore was recognized as 2020-21 Arkansas Superintendent of the Year by the Arkansas Association of Educational Administrators (AAEA), and honored with the inaugural "Educator Award" by Junior Achievement.
+Both are timely recognitions, as LRSD was also returned to local control during the same year of these prestigious accomplishments.

-A veteran educator with more than 36 years of experience as a teacher, coach, athletic director, assistant principal, principal, and executive director, Poore has dedicated his life's work to students.
+A veteran educator with more than 37 years of experience as a teacher, coach, athletic director, assistant principal, principal, and executive director, Poore has dedicated his life's work to students.
 He has served in top administrative roles including deputy superintendent in Colorado Springs, Colorado and superintendent of Sheridan School District in Denver, Colorado.
 Poore moved to Arkansas in June 2011 to become superintendent of the Bentonville Public Schools.
-During his leadership in Little Rock, Don Roberts Elementary earned a National Blue Ribbon School distinction, and Central and Parkview Magnet high schools were named 5th and 7th best metro Arkansas high schools, respectively, by US News and World Report.
+During his leadership in Little Rock, Don Roberts Elementary earned a National Blue Ribbon School distinction, and Central and Parkview Magnet high schools were named among the top 15 best metro Arkansas high schools by US News and World Report.
 While at Bentonville, that district was recognized for excellence in education.
 Niche.com ranked Bentonville as the top school district in the state, and the district received over $1.2 million in reward money from the Arkansas School Recognition Program in 2015-16.

 Poore has been recognized as a leader in creating post-secondary career options for students, having spearheaded collaborative initiatives to improve student quality of life and enhance postsecondary and career opportunities, especially for underserved students.